mavryk-network/GoMavryk/cmd/tzcompose/README.md

       trace mode
 ```

-TzCompose can execute configurations from a single file `-f file.yaml`, a single directory `-f ./examples/fa` or all subdirectories `-f ./examples/...` in which cases all yaml files will be read in filesystem order.
+MvCompose can execute configurations from a single file `-f file.yaml`, a single directory `-f ./examples/fa` or all subdirectories `-f ./examples/...` in which cases all yaml files will be read in filesystem order.

 ### Available Commands